 Cancellation of a class may be necessary because of the sudden illness or unexpected absence of an instructor too late for a substitute to be assigned.
-Students will be notified of the cancellation by a notice posted on the classroom door or delivered in person by another instructor or in advance, through a faculty announcement in Blackboard, or see Instructor cancellations.
+Students will be notified of the cancellation by a notice posted on the classroom door, through a faculty announcement in Blackboard, or the instructor cancellation list posted on the website.
 Further study assignments may be distributed by the same means.
-In the event of the cancellation of an evening class, efforts will be made to contact students in advance by telephone.
-Students should check their Blackboard for instructions on class delivery through remote instruction.
+Students should check their Blackboard for instructions on cancellation of classes delivered through remote instruction.